jirban/jirban-jira/README.md

 Jirban is a Kanban board integrating with Jira.
 It is implemented as a Jira plugin with an Angular 2 client running in the browser.
 Webpack is used to bundle and minify the UI files.
 Its main purposes are:
 * to address some of Jira Agile's short-comings when it comes to how it displays the boards.
 Effectively this means horizontally scrollable boards, with collapsible colums.
 * to make setup of filters and swimlanes less static, minimising the need for configuration.
 Since we are using a 'fat' browser client, all changes to the view purely happen on the client side with no need for extra round trips to the server.

+It is currently built for and used on Jira 6.4.x.

 This file contains instructions for you to get up and running as a developer of Jirban.
 We also have a [User Guide](userguide).